madf/blog-engine/design-considerations.md

 ### Post API

-Three endpoints:
+Four endpoints:
  * get a post by a slug, returns the post;
- * update a post by a slug, returns nothing, optionally renders the post and regenerates the index, contents and years;
+ * update a post by a slug, returns nothing, optionally renders the post and regenerates the index, and years;
- * add an image to a post, identified by a slug, returns the image metadata.
+ * add an image to a post, identified by a slug, returns the image metadata;
+ * re-render all generated files.

 ### Image API